Howard S. Klerk Jr. (President)

 Howard’s niece, Lisa was murdered by her husband on Christmas Eve in 1978.
 He became associated with the Long Island, N.Y.
 Chapter of POMC in the spring of 1988.
 Howard was a member of a Blue Ribbon Panel and Transition Team for the newly elected Suffolk County District Attorney, James Catterson.
 Through Howard’s efforts as part of that team, Suffolk County formed a Victim’s Advocate Bureau where none existed before then.
 Howard has served on the Board of Directors and was Co-Leader of a POMC Chapter.
 Howard helped organize and spoke at two Day of Remembrance ceremonies at the State House in Augusta, Maine.
 Howard and his wife Ann wrote and published their chapter’s newsletter.
 Together they are very active in POMC and attend many trials and sentencings.
 Howard was nominated and elected to the POMC National Board of Trustees in November 2007, and was elected POMC National Board of Trustees President in November 2011, and is the current board president.

-Howard leads the fight to keep Lisa's murderer in prison.
-He and his family members have been successful in blocking his parole five times and use the POMC Parole Block Petitions as part of their presentation.
-Howard has appeared on numerous local and national T.V. shows and has given radio interviews.
-He has also given and will present again a National POMC Conference workshop on "How to Prepare for a Parole Hearing”.
+Howard leads the fight to keep Lisa’s murderer in prison.
+He and his family members have been successful in blocking his parole six times and use the POMC Parole Block Petitions as a part of their presentation.
+Howard has appeared in numerous local and national T.V. shows and has given radio interviews.
+He has also given and will present again at National POMC Conference workshop on “How to Prepare for a Parole Hearing”.
 He has also revised and given the POMC “Effective Leadership Training” program.

 Terrie Jacoby (Vice-President)